benhoyt/benhoyt.github.com/writings/go-readdir.md

 ## Python vs Go

-Let's have a look at how similar the new Python and Go "read directory" interfaces are.
+Let's have a look at the new "read directory" interfaces, particularly how similar they are in Python and Go.

 In Python you call `os.scandir(path)`, and it returns an iterator of `os.DirEntry` objects, which are as follows: